raspberrypilearning/electricity-generation/en/step_3.md

 --- task ---

 Click the green flag.
-You should be able to see the **UK** sprite title now in the centre of thee speech bubble and above the right-hand column.
+You should be able to see the **UK** sprite title now in the centre of the speech bubble and above the right-hand column.

 ![image of UK title in centre of speech bubble](images/electricity-title-in-centre-of-bubble.png){:width="300px"}